PatrickCallaghan/datastax-ssl-secure-cluster/README.md

     keytool -list -keystore .truststore

-We need to enable the node-to-node in the cassandra.yaml file
+We need to enable the node-to-node in the cassandra.yaml file, for cassandra-secure1 it would be

     server_encryption_options:
         internode_encryption: all